Courses and Requirements

 All senior concentrators are required to register for the Senior Project in the fall of their final year.
-Beginning with the Class of 2014 and based on a review by the studio faculty of work done in this course, students who have successfully completed 501 must compete for honors by registering for an additional semester of Senior Project work with the goal of preparing material for public exhibition at the end of the spring term.
+Beginning with the Class of 2014 and based on a review by the studio faculty of work done in this course, students who have successfully completed 501 must continue for honors by registering for an additional semester of Senior Project work with the goal of preparing material for public exhibition at the end of the spring term.
 Other concentrators will complete an additional 300-level course in studio art.

 Honors in art will be awarded on the basis of a cumulative average of 92 or above in coursework toward the concentration and distinguished performance in the Senior Project.
-A complete description of the Senior Project is available in List 111.
+A complete description of the Senior Project is available in KTSA 103.

 Students interested in studying abroad should consult with the chair of the department as soon as possible.
-Concentrators will need to consider the most appropriate means of integrating study abroad with the Advanced and Junior Seminar requirement and preparation for their Senior Project.
+Concentrators will need to consider the most appropriate means of integrating study abroad with the Advanced level course and other requirements and preparation for their Senior Project.